 We’re back with another easy and quick paper craft tutorial!
 In this DIY, I show how to make giant tissue paper flowers!
-The flowers look best if you use two contrasting colours for the centre and the petals.
-You can create the flowers in any colour of the rainbow and use them to decorate your home, build a flower wall or show them off at your next party!
+The flowers look best if you use two contrasting colors for the center and the petals.
+You can create the flowers in any color of the rainbow and use them to decorate your home, build a flower wall or show them off at your next party!
 And for more tissue paper projects, check out our tutorials for butterflies and pom poms, which I link below.

 More Paper Craft Tutorials

 If you’re feeling crafty, please also check out these creative projects: